 - We have a conflict minerals policy, which can be found on our corporate website: http://s2.q4cdn.com/231003812/files/doc\downloads/governance/2016/Conflict-Minerals-Policy.pdf.
-The content of any website referred to in this report is not incorporated by reference into this report. - Our supply agreement and supplier manual refers to the need for our suppliers to comply with the conflict minerals provision in Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act. - We have a cross-functional conflict minerals team, composed of representatives from different business units, responsible for implementing and monitoring our conflict minerals program and the progress of our due diligence efforts. - We maintain a system of controls and transparency of our supply chain facilitated by our use of the conflict minerals reporting template.
-We engaged relevant tier one suppliers, and requested information about their supply chain, including any sub-tier suppliers.
-We intend to retain records relating to our supplier responses in electronic form for at least five years. - Our third-party consultant's website provided access to a conflict minerals resource center.
+The content of any website referred to in this report is not incorporated by reference into this report. - Our supply agreement and supplier manual refer to the need for our suppliers to comply with the conflict minerals provision in Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act. - We have a cross-functional conflict minerals team, composed of representatives from different business units, responsible for implementing and monitoring our conflict minerals program and the progress of our due diligence efforts. - We maintain a system of controls and transparency of our supply chain facilitated by our use of the conflict minerals reporting template.
+We engaged relevant tier one suppliers, and requested information about their supply chain, including any sub-tier suppliers. - Our third-party consultant's website provided access to a conflict minerals resource center.
 This resource center was an additional educational tool that we made available to our suppliers to facilitate a deeper understanding of best practices and the conflict minerals program.